Jan. 4, 2016 - Air quality update

-Our air quality is communicated using the Air Quality Index (AQI).
-It tells us how clean or polluted our air is, and what associated health effects might be a concern.
+For these pollutants, EPA has converted the pollutant concentrations to a scale called the Air Quality Index (AQI) to help us communicate how clean or polluted our air is, and what the associated health effects might be.

-For each of these pollutants, EPA has established National Ambient Air Quality Standards to protect public health.
-AQI values range from 0-500.
-A higher AQI value means more air pollution and greater health impacts.
-AQI values below 100 are generally thought of as satisfactory.
-When AQI values are above 100, air quality is considered to be unhealthy—at first for certain sensitive groups of people, then for everyone as AQI values get higher.
+Scaled values for both the state and federal systems range from 0-500.
+A higher value means more air pollution and unhealthier air.
+Values below 100 are considered acceptable.
+When values are above 100, air quality is considered to be unhealthy—at first for sensitive groups of people, then for everyone, as values get higher.